mc1134/4D-Polytope-Viewer/Readme.md

 ## Dependencies

 For now, this program relies on OpenGL (unknown version) and only works on Windows computers.
-I am currently working on a version of this that works on Macs and maybe Linux + iOS in the future.
+I am currently working on a version of this that works on Macs (probably using Swift + Metal) and maybe Linux + mobile iOS in the future.

 ## What the program does